TFSID/AtomicPy/README.md

 # AtomicPy
-An Simple Python Web Apllication Framework for python,html,css,and js
+An Simple Python Web Apllication Framework for python,html,css,and js by TFSID